 In August 2020, Sun Metals similarly entered into a renewed exploration agreement with the Takla Nation, which also provides for a continuation of the relationship between the two parties relating to the advancement of the Stardust Project.
-The agreement is valid through December 31, 2021.
+The agreement was valid through December 31, 2021, and the Company currently in discussions with the Takla Nation regarding a new agreement, however there is no guarantee the negotiations will be successful. actively discussing an extension.